ziyongcui/crimtech-comp-f20/yoda/README.md

 # Lab 1: The Force Awakens
-DO NOT READ THIS YET -- this is copied from last year's lab!
-The instructions will change.

-In this lab, we will teach you how to use some HTML, CSS and Javascript.
+In this lab, we will teach you how to use some HTML, CSS and Javascript by building a chat with baby Yoda!

 Written by Richard "Rick" Xu.